pypeit/PypeIt/doc/cookbook.rst

 While PypeIt can handle one or more nights of data with a mix of gratings, tilts, and masks, you will probably find it easier to isolate one set of files at a time.
 This includes mask by mask for multi-slit observations.

-Place the science + calibrations in one folder.
+Here is what we recommend:

-Copy bias (and dark) frames into each folder as needed.
+ - Place the science + calibrations in one folder.

-Or, put them all in one folder and proceed carefully.
+ - Copy bias (and dark) frames into each folder as needed.
-We will refer to that folder as RAWDIR
+ - We will refer to that folder as RAWDIR

 The raw images can be gzip-compressed although the Python FITS reader works much more slowly on gzipped files.